danwahl/danwahl.github.io/_pages/st-peter.md

 He led me inside.
 The building was quiet, nearly empty—I saw a handful of people in the distance, working at terminals or walking between rooms, but no one approached us, no one seemed surprised by my presence.
 Peter walked slowly, pointing out labs and server rooms and testing facilities, explaining the work in terms general enough that I could follow but specific enough that I knew he wasn't simplifying for my benefit.
 He spoke about the AI the way a parent might speak about a gifted child: proud, protective, slightly awed by what he had grown.

 We walked outside again, following a path that wound between buildings toward a small garden—a strange oasis of green in the middle of all that brown.
-Peter was explaining something about alignment, about the challenge of building systems that could be trusted to pursue the goals you actually wanted rather than the goals you accidentally specified, when he stopped mid-sentence.
+Peter was saying something about his favorite flowers, the primroses, about the challenge of growing them in such a hostile environment, when he stopped mid-sentence.

 There was an earthworm on the path.
 It must have surfaced after the morning's watering, confused by the artificial moisture, now stranded on the concrete and baking in the growing heat.